HelloStudentWorld/market_reports/oneil_relative_strength_report_2025-06-24.md

 ### **Current Sector Leadership**

-The current market leadership is coming from the following sectors: **Uranium, Next Generation Internet, Blockchain & Cryptocurrency**.
+The current market leadership is coming from the following sectors: **Uranium, Blockchain & Cryptocurrency, Next Generation Internet**.

 The **Uranium** sector (represented by **URA**) is showing particularly strong relative strength with an RS rating of 99.0 and performance of 52.30% vs. the S&P 500.
 This sector is trading above its 10-day, 50-day, 200-day moving average(s).
 Investors should consider focusing on high RS stocks within these leading sectors for potential outperformance.